gabstopper/smc-python/smc/docs/source/getting_started.rst

 .. warning:: Make sure the cluster virtual netmask matches the node level networks!

 Nodes specified are the individual node dedicated addresses for the cluster members.

-.. note:: Node numbering will start with the CVI defined address (node 1), then each node in nodes will be
-          mapped to incremental nodes, i.e. node 2, and node 3.

 VLANs can be applied to layer 3 or inline interfaces.
 For inline interfaces, these will not have assigned IP addresses, however layer 3 interfaces will require addressing as a routed device.